tefkah/thesis-writing/Meta/Stuck in My Thesis Hub.md

 ctime: 20210309144912
 ---

-# Stuck in my thesis hub
+# Stuck in My Thesis Hub

 This meta note is here in order to get me back on track when I forget what my thesis is about and what the hell I'm doing even.